 Recycled Picture Frame

 Make your own picture frame from recycled items for a fun customizable craft project.
-This is a guide about recycled picture frame
+This is a page about recycled picture frame

 Except for stickers, this complete project was made from recycled items.